xqiu625/ai-therapeutic-target-discovery/README.md

 ### Validated Target: CD52

+CD52 was originally identified in the [foundational study](#original-study) as a prognostic biomarker correlating with lymphocyte activation and improved sepsis outcomes.
+This pipeline independently validates CD52 as a top therapeutic target through ML-based prioritization:

 | Evidence Type | Value | Interpretation |
 |---------------|-------|----------------|
 | Fold Change | **2.93x** | Higher in survivors |